 4303.
 Sex and Violence in the Media (3).
 Introduces issues surrounding the prevalence of sex and violence in the media, including free speech, viewer motivations, market forces, and media effects.

 4325.
 Media Economics and Entrepreneurship (3).
-Prerequisite: Sophomore standing.
+Prerequisite: Junior or senior standing; C or better in MCOM 2310, 2320, and either MCOM 3380 or PR 3380.
 An analytical study of media economics and entrepreneurship in digital media industries.
 Includes examining market competition, technological innovation and value creation in the production and distribution of digital media content.
+(Writing Intensive)

 5160.
 Proseminar in Mass Communications (1).
 Designed to bring together students and faculty for professional and academic interchange with emphasis on research interests of faculty and advanced graduate students.
 Pass-fail only.

 5310.
 Strategic Communication Planning and Writing (3).
 Utilizes a case method approach to examine best practices across a variety of contexts offering students hands-on experience in developing a strategic communication plan.